 Shopify stores around the world have generated over $135 billion in sales

 Start a Shopify store to get setup fast and win your first sale.
-Then easily scale quickly.
+Then, scale quickly.

 To get started, you need the following info (no credit card required) - a store name, email address and password.